 “Yes sir, I am from Delhi and on vacations, I take the night bus from Jaipur.
 I think you really should be going now”, the student advised checking his watch.

 It was a heavily crammed bus, overloaded with passengers, heaving and snorting as thick smoke bellowed out of its exhaust pipe.
 Luggage tied to almost every window railing, and passengers occupying the rooftop, added to the already overcrowded vehicle.
-Hens inside multiple cages stacked and tied onto the carrier atop, glared out of their prisons and cackled their displeasure in unison.
+Hens inside multiple cages stacked and hoisted on the carrier atop, glared out of their prisons and cackled their displeasure in unison.
 Uncle Sharma was least bothered since he wanted more than anything to board the bus at that precise moment.

-As he stepped into the bus, he closed his eyes for a split second to let the spectacle inside sink in.
+As uncle got on the bus, he closed his eyes for a split second to let the spectacle inside sink in.
 It was filled with villagers with their families travelling to Delhi and some places in between.
 As he slowly walked past the row of seats, uncle wondered whether he would have to spend the night sitting on the bus floor.
 Passengers had occupied all the double-seats in either row.
 As he reached the second last row, uncle grew utterly disappointed.
 Not a single seat was left for him.
 The village folk was noisily chatting about movies, city life, today’s youth and cell phones.
 Women were trying to control their boisterous children and put them to sleep.
 Uncle caught a whiff of tobacco and cigarette smoke as the night air grew chillier.

-The bus roared to life and moved out of the stop and thus started the eventful nightlong journey.
+The bus roared to life and moved out of the stop and thus started the nightlong eventful journey.
 It had taken the route via NH 21 and it was the longest of all routes on road from Jaipur to New Delhi.
 So it would take more than six hours to reach New Delhi.

 Uncle was hungry and tired but conscious of the rustic villagers who were staring at him wide-eyed.
-He was dressed in formals and frequently glanced at the briefcase in the shelf, inside which were some money, a few conference related documents and a few credit and debit cards.
-He clearly looked out of place among the hordes of travellers who looked impoverished but were fully covered with warm clothes since they were well aware of the intensity of the cold in Jaipur.
+He was dressed in formals and frequently glanced at the briefcase in the shelf, inside which were some money, a few conference documents and a few credit and debit cards.
+He clearly looked out of place among the hordes of travellers who looked impoverished but were fully covered with warm clothes and who were well aware of the intensity of the cold in Jaipur.
 Uncle wished that he had at least brought a jacket to keep himself from the cold.
 He only had his blazer on.

 To his right were strap-hangers struggling to retain their balance as the bus bumped into potholes from time to time.
 To uncle’s left, occupying the window seat, sat an unseemly man who looked somewhere in his early 70’s.
 He pulled off the thick gaudy, smelly blanket he had been covering himself with, turned towards uncle and grinned.
 He smelled of a mix of onions and garlic.
 Uncle cringed at his sight and looked away, cursing his fate.